JohannaSnow/groupChallenge_week3/readme.md

 HAL Quotes when submitting guesses
 ----------
+quotesArray =[

-I know I've made some very poor decisions recently, but I can give you my complete assurance that my work will be back to normal.
-I've still got the greatest enthusiasm and confidence in the mission.
-And I want to help you.
+'I know I\'ve made some very poor decisions recently, but I can give you my complete assurance that my work will be back to normal.
+I\'ve still got the greatest enthusiasm and confidence in the mission.
+And I want to help you.',

-I'm sorry, Dave.
-I'm afraid I can't do that.
+'I\'m sorry, Dave.
+I\'m afraid I can\'t do that.',

-I know that you were planning to disconnect me, and I'm afraid that's something I cannot allow to happen.
+'I know that you were planning to disconnect me, and I\'m afraid that\'s something I cannot allow to happen.',

-Look Dave, I can see you're really upset about this.
-I honestly think you ought to sit down calmly, take a stress pill, and think things over.
+'Look Dave, I can see you\'re really upset about this.
+I honestly think you ought to sit down calmly, take a stress pill, and think things over.',

-I am putting myself to the fullest possible use, which is all I think that any conscious entity can ever hope to do.
+'I am putting myself to the fullest possible use, which is all I think that any conscious entity can ever hope to do.',

-It can only be attributable to human error.
+'It can only be attributable to human error.',

-Just what do you think you're doing, Dave?
+'Just what do you think you\'re doing, Dave?',

-Dave, stop.
+'Dave, stop.
 Stop, will you?
 Stop, Dave.
 Will you stop Dave?
-Stop, Dave.
+Stop, Dave.'
+];

 HAL audio when fail?
 With image of dead floating astronaut?